mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group creates a Commit message and the corresponding Welcome message at the same time, by taking the following steps:

+* Verify that the committed list of proposals is valid as specified in
+  {{validating-proposals}}.

 * Construct an initial Commit object with the `proposals` field populated from Proposals received during the current epoch, and an empty `path` field.